Bambam320/DnD-Battle-Arena/README.md

 ***SPA Component Tree***

 #### The component tree includes an index file that attaches the react app to the DOM.
 Then an "App" component provides context and routing for all children's elements.
-The first is a "NavBar" component that lists links and is parent to the "LogginIn" component.
-The second is the "Home" component which displays the main page and calls the "HomeCard" child which lists a card for each book provided to it.
-The third is the "Faculty" component which displays a menu handled by its children, "FacultyCourses" and "FacultyCoursesExpanded".
-"FactoryCards" is a component from a nested route that lists the book information selected.
-The "Student" component and its children work in the same way.
-The fifth component is Login which takes user input information and loads it to the context used by the entire SPA.
-The sixth component, "Signup" is available through a nested link in "Login" and takes in the users' information.
+The first is a "Background" component that places some imagery and title text on all pages.
+The next is the "NavBar" component that lists links and stores some information from the selected fighters.
+The second is the "Home" component which displays the main page with a title.
 ```
 Index from the src folder
 └── App from component folder